Jh2o15/MD_Simulations/packmol/water_molecule/readme.md

 For this we proced as follows:

-1.- set up the initial geometry of th problem with the
+1.- set up the initial geometry of th problem with the *water_geometry_input.in* which needs to be runned with packmol 2.- The above step generates the